 - your assistantship letter, if applicable (students) or your offer of employment and INS Form I-797 (scholars, faculty and staff)

-- certification letter from the OISS verifying your eligibility for a Social Security Number
+- certification letter from OISS (Form for F-1 students verifying your eligibility for a Social Security Number)

 - valid EAD (J-2 dependents only)

 Note for Canadians: A Canadian number is not interchangeable with a U.S. number.
 You should not list your Canadian number where a U.S. social security number is requested.
 Believe it or not, it does happen, and individuals can get their paychecks delayed, or have other difficulties - especially when their Canadian number matches another individual's U.S. number.